-In examining the data for the Harm foundation, we see that the New York Times uses the least amount of harm words while the other three have very similar means.
-The Fairness foundation showed that National Public Radio likely used the least fairness words, while the Ingroup foundation showed that the New York Times represented the largest amount of ingroup foundation discourse.
-The Authority foundation showed very similar scores for the conservative news sources, while the liberal sources used less of these words.
-Finally, the Purity foundation was the least used foundation with only a few words found for each of the news sources and liberal sources being somewhat lower than conservative sources.
+In examining the data for the Harm foundation, we see that the New York Times uses the least amount of harm words, while the other three have very similar means.
+The fairness foundation showed that National Public Radio likely used the least fairness words, while the in-group foundation showed that the New York Times represented the largest amount of in-group foundation discourse.
+The authority foundation showed very similar scores for the conservative news sources, while the liberal sources used fewer of these words.
+Finally, the purity foundation was the least used foundation, with only a few words found for each of the news sources and liberal sources being somewhat lower than conservative sources.
 However, in each of these comparisons, we found that the error bars (which represent the confidence interval around the mean) mostly overlapped for each news source, which indicates that they are likely not very different from each other.